Analytical analysis of the origin of core-cusp matter density distributions in galaxies: Conclusion

 \section{Conclusion}

-We perform an analytical analysis of the formation of a static density profile $\rho(r)$ of a radial matter distribution arising for a non-interacting (with an exception for gravitation interaction) dust-like matter.
-The case of spherical symmetry of the emerging stationary configuration is considered, which can simulate the process of galaxy formation if we neglect the deviations from spherical symmetry that exist for real galaxies.
-It is possible to relate the type of the resulting profile to the asymptotic at zero of the distribution function $\hat f(\ell)$ of particles over the module of angular momentum: if the constant term present in the expansion of the $\hat f(0)\ne0$ (see~\eqref{sp17}), then the \emph{cusp}-type density profile emerge (with $\al=-1$, i.e. $\rho\sim r^{-1}$), and if $\hat f(0)=0$ and the expansion starts from the linear term (see~\eqref{sp11a}), then the \emph{core}-type profile take place.
-Which of these two options is realized depends on how accurately the spherical symmetry is satisfied in the process of formation of the stationary configuration.
+We have analyzed the formation of a static density profile $\rho(r)$ of a radial matter distribution arising for a non-interacting (with an exception of gravitation interaction) dust-like matter.
+We established a connection \eqref{spn1.1} of the type of arising profile with the asymptotic behavior of the distribution function $f(\varepsilon, \ell_k)$ of particles over normalized energy and angular momentum at $\ell_k=0$.
+Particularly, in terms of the distribution function $\hat f(\ell)$ over the module of the normalized angular momentum the relation takes the following form: if the function $\hat f(\ell)$ tends to a finite nonzero value at $\ell\to0$ then the \emph{cusp} type profile arise with $\rho\sim r^{\al}$, $\al=-1$.
+In another case when $\hat f(\ell)\sim \ell$, the \emph{core} type profile arise instead.

+The determination of the asymptotic behavior of distribution functions for $\ell_k=0$ is carried out for situations where the resulting stationary configuration has either exact spherical symmetry or some deviations from it.
+The latter case can be more suitable in the modeling of galaxy formation.

-In the first case, we can assume that a spherically symmetric potential well (gravitational potential $\ff(r)$) formed prior to the static structure formation and created by a dark matter which may have different properties in comparison to the regular matter (for example, the existence of self-interaction).
-Then, studying the formation of the distribution of regular dust-like matter with a given potential as the background, we find the asymptotic at zero of the function $\hat f(\ell)$ in the form of a linear behavior \eqref{sp11a}, which means that the profile of the dust-like matter will have the \emph{core} type.
-If, in this case, the self-interaction of dark matter also provides an \emph{core} distribution for it, then this case will not contradict the available observations.
+Two possible scenarios for the formation of a density profile can be considered.
+In the first scenario, we assume that first a potential well with a certain symmetry (the gravitational potential $\ff(r)$) somehow arises.
+For example, it can be formed by dark matter, the properties of which may differ from the properties of ordinary dusty matter due to the presence of some self-interaction.
+We study the formation of the distribution of ordinary matter with a given background potential.
+Speaking of the symmetry of the potential well, we first of all study the case of exact spherical symmetry, which provides the most rigorous results.
+In this case $\hat f(\ell)\sim \ell$ and \emph{core} type profile arise.
+If at the same time the self-interaction of dark matter also provides a \emph{core} distribution for it then this case is consistent with the majority of observations.
+Further, we discuss how the results change with the presence of deviations from spherical symmetry.

+If the deviations are that the exact axial symmetry present then it is possible to provide arguments supporting the origin of the values $\al>-1$, i.e. the \emph{cusp} profile with density growth slower than $1/r$ can arise as well as the \emph{core} profile.
+And if the axial symmetry is also broken then values $\al>-2$ are also possible.
+It means that the \emph{cusp} profile with density growing as $1/r$ (this case is distinguished because it corresponds to the analytical behavior \eqref{sp17} of the distribution function of particles over the module of angular momentum) or even faster can arise.